AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

 ---
 # Understand delivery failures{#delivery-failures}

 Bounces are the result of a delivery attempt and failure where the ISP provides back failure notices.
 Bounce handling processing is a critical part of list hygiene.
 After a given email has bounced several times in a row, this process flags it for suppression.
 This process prevents systems from continuing to send invalid email addresses.
 Bounces are one of the key pieces of data that ISPs use to determine IP reputation.
-Keeping an eye on this metric is very important.
+Keeping an eye on this metric is important.
 “Delivered” versus “bounced” is probably the most common way of measuring the delivery of marketing messages: the higher the delivered percentage is, the better.

 If a message cannot be sent to a profile, the remote server automatically sends an error message to Adobe Campaign.
-This error is qualified to determine whether or not the email address, phone number or device should be quarantined.
+This error is qualified to determine whether the email address, phone number or device should be quarantined.
 See [Bounce mail management](#bounce-mail-qualification).

 Once a message is sent, you can view the delivery status for each profile and the associated failure type and reason in the delivery logs.